-You can control whether the issues panel lists the following types of issues:
+You can control whether the issues pane lists suppressed, removed, and hidden issues.

 Suppressed issues

 As you assess successive scans of an application version, you might want to completely suppress some exposed issues.
 It is useful to mark an issue as suppressed if you are sure that the specific vulnerability is not, and will never be, an issue of concern.
 You might also want to suppress warnings for specific types of issues that might not be high priority or of immediate concern.
 For example, you can suppress issues that are fixed, or issues that you plan not to fix.